virtualolsonNo1/ChessBoard/README.md

         - continually loops, updating the hall effect sensor data and checking if a game is started or not.
 If it hasn't, makes sure pieces are on their starting squares.
 If a game has started, it calls updateMoveShit(), which is where all of the chess logic resides. updateMoveShit and a lot of the other important functionality is in game.c, with the necessary structs and other variables/shared functions declared in game.h
         - updateMoveShit():
             - keeps track of state of the current move (if a piece has been picked up/moved, if another piece has been picked up (i.e. if a piece is taken, castling, etc), and based on the lights, can determine if a valid move is being played once the final state is reached (i.e. if a player hits their chess clock button or if in no clock mode, a valid move is played))
+            - similarly, checkCastling() and checks for en passant are used within updateMoveShit
         - if the final state is reached (i.e. a move is trying to be played), some basic final checks are made, the active player is changed, and current move values are reset as to prepare for another move

     - updateTime()